 “I know it’s hard.
 What’s your address?”

 On the elephant’s right tusk was blood.
 It was only slightly harder to see than the rust that had been there.
 It dripped onto the living room floor as Brian watched.
 He walked toward it.

 “I live at 631 Temple Terrace.
 By the CVS.”

 “What’s wrong with your brother?”

-“He’s bleeding a lot.
+“He’s bleeding so much.
 He was stabbed in the chest.
 Send an ambulance now.”
 Brian almost hung up before the dispatcher could ask any more questions.

 But he was staring at the elephant, and he was on the phone.

 “There’s an elephant in my living room.
 That’s what got him.
 The elephant gored him with its tusks.”